fis/AaltoASR/hippu/guide.md

     aaltoasr-adapt -o speaker.conf -t test.txt test.wav
     aaltoasr-align -a speaker.conf -t test.txt test.wav

+Finally, a full three-pass alignment (for details, see below) can be done with:

+    aaltoasr-adapt -o pass1.conf -t test.txt test.wav
+    aaltoasr-adapt -p pass1.conf -m -o pass2.conf -t test.txt test.wav
+    aaltoasr-align -a pass2.conf -t test.txt test.wav

+Two adaptation styles are supported: a single, global feature-domain CMLLR transformation (used by default), and more detailed model-based regression tree Gaussian CMLLR adaptation (with the `-m` flag).
+The former needs very little (few seconds) of adaptation data, while the latter can produce a better-adapted model, if sufficient data is available.
+Both styles can be applied in supervised (transcript of adaptation data is known) or unsupervised (contents of adaptation data are unknown) mode.

+Supervised adaptation is implemented by aligning the transcript and the audio with `aaltoasr-align`, while for unsupervised adaptation the `aaltoasr-rec` is used instead.
+Whether unsupervised adaptation is beneficial at all depends somewhat on the quality of this initial recognition step.

 Multiple adaptation input files can be used in a manner consistent with `aaltoasr-rec`/`aaltoasr-align`.
 If a transcript is provided with the `-t` parameter to `aaltoasr-adapt`, supervised adaptation will be done; if the `-t` parameter is not used, the adaptation is unsupervised.

-Internally, for supervised adaptation the transcript and audio will be aligned with `aaltoasr-align`, while for unsupervised adaptation the audio will be processed with `aaltoasr-rec` first.
-Whether unsupervised adaptation is beneficial at all depends somewhat on the quality of this initial recognition step.
+You can also perform multipass adaptation, by providing a previously generated `speaker.conf` to `aaltoasr-adapt` using the `-p` flag.
+The specified adaptation will be used when aligning or recognizing the adaptation data.
+A typical way of using this was shown as the last
+example: training a single global transformation first, then using that to realign the adaptation data and train a more detailed model-based adaptation.

 The `aaltoasr-adapt` script knows of the following options:

 * **-o *file*, --output *file*** (required)
 Write the generated adaptation data to this file.

+* **-p *file*, --prev *file***
+Use an existing adaptation configuration (from a previous pass) when aligning or recognizing the adaptation data.

+* **-m, --model**
+Use the model-based adaptation scheme with 64 regression tree classes.
+Currently only the `16k` model supports this.

 * **-t *file*, --trans *file***
 Provide a transcript of the audio file for supervised adaptation.
 If